 Several studies have shown a strong association between the gut-brain-microbiota.
 Probiotics introduced to the gut have been found to support immunity, improve allergies, and improve digestion.

-Studies have shown that reduced diversity of healthy gut bacteria during early years is associated with an increase in food allergies during school age years.
-In addition, kefir made from whole fat milk helps absorb key nutrients such as Vitamins A, D, E, and K. Vitamin K is important because it helps your bones absorb calcium.
+Studies have shown that reduced diversity of healthy gut bacteria during early years is associated with an increase in food allergies during school-age years.
+In addition, kefir made from whole-fat milk helps absorb key nutrients such as Vitamins A, D, E, and K. Vitamin K is important because it helps your bones absorb calcium.
 It’s important to know that kefir contains a special trio: vitamin D, K, and calcium – all three crucial elements to support bone health.
+Lifeway Farmer Cheese is also a great source of all these nutrients, just in a different format for all the cheese lovers out there.

 - 1 cup cucumber lightly chopped